 Summaries tie together your triggers with the events they generate in Canary.
 When you create a new Summary, you'll select at trigger, a time period, and the specific data stream monitored by that trigger; Canary then lists all the events generated in that given time frame when your payments data changed enough to trip that trigger.

 To view and manage all your existing summaries, click Summaries in the main navigation.
 By default, the page displays all of your summaries in a grid of cards; each card identifies the summary’s name, the metric it monitors, and the date range of the summary.
 Click on a card to view the Summary’s details or click Create New Summary to build out a new summary.

-To create a new summary in Canary:
+To create a new Summary in Canary:

-- Click Add New +.
+- Click Create New Summary.

 - Select a Data Stream based on the selected trigger's configuration.

-To configure a summary in Canary, you must select 1-2 data streams from the potentially numerous data streams monitored by the selected trigger.
+To configure a Summary in Canary, you must select 1-2 data streams from the potentially numerous data streams monitored by the selected trigger.
 Data streams are created and identified by the filter options and filter parameters assigned to the trigger.

 For example, consider a situation in which you create a trigger monitoring for when your authorization rate drops below 80%.
 For this trigger, you apply the Card Brand filter with the following parameters checked: Amex, Visa, and Mastercard.
 In doing so, you're telling Canary to monitor authorization rates for three different data streams (i.e. all transactions made with Amex, Visa, and Mastercard payment cards separately).
-If you later create a summary for that trigger, you'll need to select which card brand data streams you want to view event data for.
+If you later create a Summary for that trigger, you'll need to select which card brand data streams you want to view event data for.

 Updated about 1 month ago